All articles

 Yes, if:

-• You prioritize established infrastructure over speculative appreciation
+• You prioritise established infrastructure over speculative appreciation

-• You're an end-user or a 3-5 year investor, not a flipper
+• You are an end-user or a 3–5 year investor, not a flipper

 • You do proper due diligence (or get a PropReport)